Camelion30/WikiTest/README.md

 UserIdInput: Camelion30.
 UserPasswordInput: omersari2286
 WikiWatchList: "https://en.wikipedia.org/wiki/Special:Watchlist".
-TestData1 and TestData2: Names of the articles you want to add to the watchlist.
+TestData1 and TestData2: Galatasaray and Manchester United.
 (Variables are changeable) TestUrl1 and TestUrl2: URLs of the articles you want to add to the watchlist.
 Running the Tests